 A framework refers to programs and tools that are written for a programming language.
 The framework is employed during the development of websites and web applications such as web APIs and web resources.
-The framework is taken as a standard for designing and developing websites to be hosted on the world wide web.
+The framework is a standard for designing and developing websites to be hosted on the world wide web.
 There are different frameworks for front-end and back-end development.

 - Back-end Development: This back-end development refers to the programming that goes in the back-end of the website.
 This is referred to as server-side scripting, where scripts are written on a web server.
 The script produces a customized response for a user’s request.